laravel/docs/helpers.md

     // 4 - (retrieved randomly)

 You may also specify the number of items to return as an optional second argument.
-Note that providing this argument will return an array, even if only one item is desired:
+Note that providing this argument will return an array even if only one item is desired:

     use Illuminate\Support\Arr;